 The Intersection Between Non-Solicitation and Patient Abandonment

 Common in employment agreements, non-solicitation clauses prohibit an employee from soliciting an employer’s clients, staff, and business contacts to do business with another firm or company.
-For healthcare providers looking to transition to a new practice or business, restrictions on the provider’s ability to solicit his or her patients to continue treatment at a new location can raise concerns that the provider will be liable for patient abandonment.
-By better understanding the limits of non-solicitation and patient abandonment claims – knowing what these legal concepts mean and do not mean – providers can ensure a smoother transition in making their next career move.
+For healthcare professionals moving to a new practice, restrictions on soliciting patients to continue treatment at the new location can raise concerns about patient abandonment.
+In this situation, what are your rights and responsibilities?

 Negotiations over non-solicitation restrictions in employment agreements can play out like a game of tug of war.
 Pulling in one direction, the employer will seek to draft the non-solicitation clause broadly to protect against internal poaching of its clients and staff.
 Pulling in the other direction, the employee will seek to narrow the non-solicitation clause in an effort to limit its impact on future work opportunities.